bcata11/Cypress-testing-DemoBlaze/README.md

 I used faker for the sign up test to come up with a new username and password every time I run the tests.

+When you clone the repo, you will need to install npm package, cypress and faker.